jclapis/quantum-course-docs/README.md

 See the [contributing guide](CONTRIBUTING.md) for information on how to build, serve, and distribute the files.

+For the labs, please see [the lab repository](https://github.com/jclapis/quantum-course-labs).

 Copyright © 2021 The MITRE Corporation.
 ALL RIGHTS RESERVED.

 Approved for Public Release; Distribution Unlimited.
 Public Release Case Number 21-1765.